Man arrested in Florida in connection with Hampton homicide, house fire - NewsBreak

 Owusu-Koramoah is the brother of Cleveland Browns linebacker Jeremiah Owusu-Koramoah .

 He attended William & Mary and also played football there.
 He graduated in 2020.
-Both Owusu-Koramoah brothers went to Bethel High School in Hampton.Man’s death at home on Lake Tower Drive ruled a homicide Copyright 2022 Nexstar Media Inc. All rights reserved.
+Both Owusu-Koramoah brothers went to Bethel High School in Hampton.Suspect in Indiana homicide apprehended in Massachusetts Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0